flexie/eas-4803-8803-ccs/docs/homework.md

 # Installation

-The assignments require [Julia](https://julialang.org) and Python to be installed.
+The assignments require [Julia](https://julialang.org) and Python 3 to be installed (Python 2 will not work).

 For Windows, I recommend to use docker as [Devito](https://www.devitoproject.org) does not support Windows.